nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.

+The `UI` component has two modes, the Vendor mode and the Menu mode.

+- If `Model#getVendorIndex()`  is -1 (default value), the `UI` will be in Vendor mode, otherwise, the `UI` will be in Menu mode.
+- The mode can be updated using `MainWindow#updateMode()`.
+- In Vendor mode, the `VendorListPanel` will be displayed to the user and the `FoodListPanel` will be hidden.
+- In Menu mode, the `FoodListPanel` will be displayed to the user and the `VendorListPanel` will be hidden.

 ### Logic component